≡ Menu

 CCWSA’s Water Treatment Plant has undergone two major expansions since it was originally constructed.
 The first expansion was completed in February 1996 and enabled the plant to produce as much as 18 million gallons per day.
 The second and last expansion was completed in March 2007 and made the plant capable of producing 38 million gallons per day.

-Cherokee County’s Water Plant supplies drinking water to the majority of the County’s citizens and also supplements neighboring water systems such as Bartow County, Pickens County, City of Canton, and City of Woodstock.
+Cherokee County’s Water Plant supplies drinking water to the majority of the County’s citizens and also supplements neighboring water systems such as Bartow County, Pickens County, Dawson County, City of Ball Ground, City of Jasper, City of Waleska, City of Canton, and City of Woodstock.

-The Georgia Association of Water Professionals (GAWP) presented The Etowah River Water Treatment Plant with a Platinum Award in recognition of complete and consistent SDWA permit compliance during the calendar year of 2020.
-The Platinum Award recognizes National Pollution Discharge Elimination System (NPDES) permit 100% compliance.
+The Georgia Association of Water Professionals (GAWP) presented The Etowah River Water Treatment Plant with a Platinum Award in recognition of complete and consistent SDWA permit compliance during the calendar year of 2023.
 Congratulations to the Etowah River Water Treatment Plant Staff for achieving this award.

 The Georgia Section of American Water Works Association (GAWWA) presented The Etowah River Water Treatment Plant with a Best Operated Water Plant of the Year Award In the category of Surface Water 25 to 49.99 MGD.
 Congratulations to the Etowah River Water Treatment Plant Staff for achieving this award.